-I also use modern technology to determine my distance but when technology fails you need to know how to calculate distance using your pace count.
-When I calculate Wilderness distance I use the metric system.
-I use meters and kilometers.
+When you calculate your pace count the preferred method in determining distance is using the the metric system.
+The use of meters and kilometers is how I was taught in the Army.
 100 meters equal about 328 feet, and 1 Kilometer equals about 3280 feet (6/10 of a mile).
 I learned my pace count while serving in the military.

 To determine your pace count, you first need to stake out 100 meters on a relatively flat terrain.
 You walk the 100 meters 4 times getting an average of your 4 splits, (Add your 4 pace counts together and divide that number by 4).
 When you watch the video you will see that you take 2 steps which equate to one pace.
 Once you have your pace count tape it your compass so you ill have it when needed in a Wilderness Area.

 There are a few ways to keep track of your distance.
 One way is using Pace Count Beads or Ranger Beads.
 The other way is to put a small stone or stick in your pocket every 100 meter until you have 10, which is 1 kilometer, or 1 click.
 The other way is to tie a knot in a piece of 550 cord for every 100 meters.
 You can be as creative as you want on how you want to keep track of your distance.
 I find that using a length 550 cord is the easiest way for me to keep track of my distance.